n-anselm/image-tools/README.md

 # image-tools

-A personal experimental toolkit for exploring image processing, depth extraction, and photogrammetry workflows.
+A personal experimental toolkit for exploring what can be extracted and created from images — depth maps, edge detection, panoramas, anaglyph 3D, and more.
 Each script is a self-contained CLI tool with consistent behavior: auto venv detection, dependency management, interactive mode, and batch processing support.

 ## Scripts